manikant97/Student-Database-System/README.md

 4. Calculate Average Marks: The application calculates and displays the average marks of all students in the database.
 5. Exit: Users can exit the application.
        Getting Started
-   Prerequisites
+  1. Prerequisites
-   Java Development Kit (JDK)
+   i.Java Development Kit (JDK)
-   IDE or text editor (e.g., IntelliJ IDEA, Eclipse, VS Code) Running the Application
+  ii.
+IDE or text editor (e.g., IntelliJ IDEA, Eclipse, VS Code)
+    2. Running the Application
-   Clone or download the repository to your local machine.
-   Open the project in your preferred IDE or text editor.
-   Compile and run the StudentDatabase.java file.
-   Follow the on-screen instructions to interact with the application.
+  i.
+Clone or download the repository to your local machine. ii.
+Open the project in your preferred IDE or text editor. iii.Compile and run the StudentDatabase.java file. iv.Follow the on-screen instructions to interact with the application.
-        Usage
+     3.Usage
-Choose an option from the menu by entering the corresponding number.
-Follow the prompts to perform the selected operation.
-Repeat steps as needed for adding students, viewing students, searching, calculating averages, or exiting the application.
+i.Choose an option from the menu by entering the corresponding number. ii.Follow the prompts to perform the selected operation. iii.Repeat steps as needed for adding students, viewing students, searching, calculating averages, or exiting the application.